Picking the Best Color for Your Tesla: Popular Choices

 1. As with most other car brands, the Pearl White Multi-Coat hides imperfections better than darker colors.

-3. White cars are also easier to spot on the road, which sort of makes it safer.
+3. White cars are also easier to spot on the road, which makes them safer.

 4. White and lighter colors are more durable because they don’t have to withstand as much heat.